deis/deis/docs/faq.rst

 - What does the word "deis" mean?

-    Deis is an alternate spelling for dais_, both of which mean "a raised platform for a speaker or honored guest."
+    Deis is an alternative form of dais_, a raised platform for dignified occupancy.

-- How do you prononounce "deis?"
+- How do you pronounce "deis?"

     DAY-iss